PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 Today we'll learn how to create the following components of any data science project.
 If you exceed the estimated duration for a given component and feel like you are squeezed for time, feel free to ask us for help!

 Table of contents:
-0. Mock-Assessment Review: 0.5 Hours
+0. Datalab Preparation Review: 0.5 Hours
 1. Introduction: 2 hours
 2. Guest Lecture SDG Indicators and buas: 11:00 - 12:00
 --- Lunch from 12:00 - 13:00 ---